kb1dds/pysheaf/docs/sheaves.rst

    .. py:attribute:: bounds

       The portion of the stalk in which legal values live.
 This is used by the optimizer in :py:meth:`Sheaf.fuseAssignment` to set bounds on which values are used.
-This should either be :py:`None` (in which the stalk represents the entire vector space) or a list of :py:`(min,max)` pairs of length :py:attr:`SheafCell.stalkDim`.
-Use :py:`None` for any bound you wish to ignore.
+This should either be `None` (in which the stalk represents the entire vector space) or a list of `(min,max)` pairs of length :py:attr:`SheafCell.stalkDim`.
+Use `None` for any bound you wish to ignore.

 .. py:class:: SheafCoface(Coface)